-Whenever Truett-McConnell College grants admission to a student, the following assumptions are made:
+Whenever Truett McConnell University grants admission to a student, the following assumptions are made:

-- Each student, by virtue of his/her choice to enroll at Truett-McConnell College, accepts standards of conduct that the College views as necessary to the educational process in a group setting and agrees to abide by the TMC Student Handbook. - Students enrolling in the College are obligated to conduct themselves in a manner compatible with the College's function and purpose.
-The behavioral norms expected of students are those of common decency and decorum, recognition of and non-infringement upon the rights and property of others and of the College, honesty in academic work and all other activities, observance of local, state, and federal laws, and respect for and conduct according to the Christian values of the College.
-Student conduct is not considered in isolation within the college community but as an integral part of the education process.
-Disruption of the educational process, destruction of property, and interference with the orderly process of the College or with the rights of other members of the College will not be tolerated. - The honor of the College as an institution becomes the personal responsibility of each student.
-As such, the student's conduct will be in keeping with the standards of the College.
+- Each student, by virtue of his/her choice to enroll at Truett McConnell University, accepts standards of conduct that the University views as necessary to the educational process in a group setting and agrees to abide by the TMU Student Handbook. - Students enrolling in the University are obligated to conduct themselves in a manner compatible with the University's function and purpose.
+The behavioral norms expected of students are those of common decency and decorum, recognition of and non-infringement upon the rights and property of others and of the University, honesty in academic work and all other activities, observance of local, state, and federal laws, and respect for and conduct according to the Christian values of the University.
+Student conduct is not considered in isolation within the University community but as an integral part of the education process.
+Disruption of the educational process, destruction of property, and interference with the orderly process of the University or with the rights of other members of the University will not be tolerated. - The honor of the University as an institution becomes the personal responsibility of each student.
+As such, the student's conduct will be in keeping with the standards of the University.
 Conduct standards are outlined in the Student Handbook.